 Networking.
 What's that?
 When you are trying to identify organizations, talk with faculty members and the people you know for suggestions—parents, parents' friends, friends' parents, and others you know.
 "Networking" is one of the best ways to find someone who might be willing to take you on as an intern/co-op.
 Starting the conversation with family and friends - let people know what you are trying to do without specifically asking them to sponsor you.
 Ask for their advice and information.
 By approaching them in this way, you aren't putting them in the position of having to say no to you.
 Instead, you give them some time to think without pressure, and to reflect on the good impression you made while talking with them.
 Be patient and respectful.
 With time to consider without pressure, they may decide they would like to offer you an intern/co-op position with their firm/group, or they may be in a position to recommend you to someone they know.
 If you are financially able to pursue internships/co-ops at any location and with any organization, your task might be a little more difficult.
 You'll have to narrow your focus by type of organization and/or by location to identify possible opportunities.
 The "sky is the limit" when considering where you might end up for your internship/co-op.

-The WKU Career Services Center has a number of directories to help you identify potential internship/co-op opportunities.
-Stop by the office today in DUC Annex, room A-230
+The WKU Center for Career and Professional Development has a number of directories to help you identify potential internship/co-op opportunities.
+Stop by the office today in DSU 2001.

 Step 3: Identify the Person to Contact